telerik/report-server-docs/setup/login-using-ext-auth-provider.md

 ---
-title: Login using an external authentication provider
+title: Configuring Report Server to be used with external authentication provider
-page_title: Login Using an External Authentication Provider
+page_title: External authentication provider configuration
-description: Authenticate to Telerik Report Server using an External WS-Federation Provider
+description: Configuring Report Server to be used with external authentication provider
 slug: login-using-ext-auth-provider
 tags: login,authentication,federation
 published: True
 position: 500
 ---

-# Login to Telerik Report Server using an external authentication provider
+# Configuring Report Server to be used with external authentication provider